APAmk2/FoUnbaker/README.md

 ## Usage
  Drag&drop graphics file onto executable, or type filename as console argument.
 ## Components
- Using [LodePng](https://github.com/lvandeve/lodepng) as part of program for generating .png.
+ Using [LodePng](https://github.com/lvandeve/lodepng) as part of program for generating .png.<br>
- Using Edited Version of JordanCpp's [ArcanumWorld](https://github.com/JordanCpp/ArcanumWorld) `ByteReader.hpp` & `ByteReader.cpp` for file reading, thnx for allowing me to use.
+ Using Edited Version of JordanCpp's [ArcanumWorld](https://github.com/JordanCpp/ArcanumWorld) `ByteReader.hpp` & `ByteReader.cpp` for file reading, thnx for allowing me to use.<br>